lo-maxwell/react-virtual-garden/blog.md

 ### Built tooltip component

   * Plots now show tooltips on hover, displaying the value of the harvested item and how much grow time is remaining
+  * Added infrastructure for inventory/trade window tooltips, though the content is to be desired